gvasu-2023/git1/README.md

  # git1
-hello my names is vasu
+hello my names is vasu and i love karunya